mever-team/FairBench/CONTRIBUTING.md

 - Edits to the *fairbench/v1* directory will not be accepted unless they are made on features that have not been completely phased out.
 Documentation does not cover this version of the interface anymore either.
-- Editing the *fairbench/v2/core* directory will be accepted only upon exceptional circumstances, as it its code is heavily opinionated on how to both be dynamic and let *errors be comprehensive*.
+- Editing the *fairbench/v2/core* directory will be accepted only upon exceptional circumstances, as its code is heavily opinionated on how to both be dynamic and let *errors be comprehensive*.